nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `period` | `str` | Time period to group data by, value must be [one of pandas' offset strings](https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases) |
 | `sampling_rate_s` | `int` | Optional, default=`0`.
 When non-zero a subset of the incoming data files will be sampled, only including a file if the `datetime` returned by `date_conversion_func` is at least `sampling_rate_s` seconds greater than  the `datetime` of the previously included file |

 For situations where the creation date of of the log file is encoded in the filename is desired, the `date_extractor` in the [`examples/digital_fingerprinting/production/morpheus/dfp/utils/file_utils.py`](/examples/digital_fingerprinting/production/morpheus/dfp/utils/file_utils.py) module can be used.
-The `date_extractor` will need to have a regex pattern bound to it before being passed in as a parameter to `DFPFileBatcherStage`, for input files containing an ISO 8601 formatted date string the `iso_date_regex` regex can be used ex:
+The `date_extractor` will need to have a regex pattern bound to it before being passed in as a parameter to `DFPFileBatcherStage`.
+The regex pattern will need to contain the following named groups: `year`, `month`, `day`, `hour`, `minute`, `second`, and optionally `microsecond`.

+For input files containing an ISO 8601 formatted date string the `iso_date_regex` regex can be used ex:
 ```python
 from functools import partial